utPLSQL/utPLSQL/docs/userguide/annotations.md

  ```
 Tests for a package
   --- INITIAL_SETUP invoked ---
-  Description of tesed behavior [.003 sec]
+  Description of tested behavior [.003 sec]
   Description of another behavior [.004 sec]